shettyabhishek/angular-dymc-comps/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.
 Implementing a sample to understand how to create and add dynamic components in Angular.
 This repo has an implementation that shows how using ViewContainerRef package we can achieve this.

+Angular 13 onwards there is no need to used the ComponentFactoryResolver for creating the the instance of the component to be added.
+This could be achieved directly using the ViewContainerRef.

 ## Development server